 Charging your Electrified Vehicle (BEV & PHEV)

 As charging technology and infrastructure advance, owning an Electrified vehicle is becoming more convenient and cost effective.
-Both PHEVs and BEVs can be charged from the comfort of your garage, or at the growing number of public charging stations.
+Both Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV) can be charged from the comfort of your garage, or at the growing number of public charging stations.

 PHEV vs BEV charging